In the beef capital of the world, the tide is turning in favor of plant-based diets. Good news for human health, animals, nature and the climate.

 The menu is predominantly vegetarian and vegan, but not exclusively.
 “We also have meat dishes on the menu, such as a salad with organic chicken.”
 When we ask here why, she responds with a smile.
 “So the typical Argentinian boyfriend can also be convinced to eat here.
 And maybe he’ll try a vegetarian dish the next time he comes!”
 There’s probably some truth to it.
 It surely is a testament to how deeply the meat culture is etched in Argentinian society.
 When we ask her about the success factors of her concept, Vicky agrees with what Alejandra said earlier about the relationship between diet choice and health.
 She too thinks that most customers mainly come to eat healthy food.
 “But issues such as animal welfare and climate also play a role for many,” she adds.

-With Vicky at Wellbar
+With Vicky Jackson of Wellbar

 Fresh from the cook at Wellbar

-Our delicious and healthy lunch at Wellbar
+Our lunch at Wellbar

 Plant-Based and yet Traditional